nationalarchives/ds-with-love/README.md

 In order to keep the site simple and portable, 3 include files have been duplicated to preserve the relative linking and to avoid any site root links which provide difficulties when deploying the site to our live environment.

-You will find two instances of *head.php*, *header.php* and *footer.php* in the folder ‘*includes*’ and ‘*includes > root-level*’.
+You will find two instances of *head.php*, *header.php* and *footer.php* in the folders ‘*includes*’ and ‘*includes > root-level*’.
 The only differences are that links to some of the CSS, Javascript, images and <a> tags are prepended with a ‘*..*’ in the href attribute so the relative link paths don’t break.
 Although the duplication isn’t ideal, it keeps things simple given that the site is only 2 levels.
 You will need to remember that if you make a change to one of these 3 PHP include files, it will need to be replicated in it's doppelganger.

 ## Deployment